heidihuang-wav/astro-cactus/src/content/post/why-cant-biology-move-faster.md

 The field may never move at SpaceX or software speed, but it will find its own path to accelerated progress.

 ---
-Thanks to Alexey Guzey and Eryney Marrogi for reviewing drafts of this.
+Thanks to Alexey Guzey for reading an early draft.
+Thanks to Eryney Marrogi for thoughtful feedback and Elliot Hershberg for insights into biotech funding dynamics.

-[^1]: There is definitely value in boredom / doing nothing, too.
+[^1]: There is value in boredom / doing nothing, too.